-create risks of where possible each year group to enter through its own access SLT to monitor drop

-breaching social point. off and pick up times

-distancing Different entrances/exits are identified and used for different and points

-guidelines groups. ·

-Staff and pupils are briefed, and signage provided to identify Control measures

-which entrances, exits and circulation routes to use. communicated with

-A plan is in place for managing the movement of people on parents

-arrival to avoid groups of people congregating and parents are '

-informed that gathering at school gates needs to be minimised.
-Staggered drop off

-Floor markings are visible where it is necessary to manage any and pick up times

-queuing. shared with parents.

-Attendance patterns have been optimised to ensure maximum onarea mini pareme

-safety. ~ No waiting at drop

-A plan is in place for the effective and safe hand over of very off, one way system

-young children at the beginning and end of the session - in place

-particularly around issues of responding to young children who p

-are showing signs of distress.
-Gathering at school

-are showing signs of distress. gates discouraged.

-gatos dissouragea.

-Waiting zones for

-pick up detailed and

-communicated

-Communicated

-Only 1 parent to

-accompany a child

-accompany a crima

-Visible floor

-markings,

-designated spots in

-waiting zones, clear

-one way system

-and way bystom

-Procedure agreed

-for the admittance of

-children who may be

-late

-Nursery children have a longer drop/ pick up off period of time to enable effective hand over Foxes before and after school club collection procedures clarified to enable social distancing Y1,2,3 Foxes children to be collected at 3.25pm to enable them to cross the playground to their bubble before parents are allowed onto the playground Hand sanitiser located by push button entrance/exit Masks to be worn when collecting children Only one person at a a time to be allowed into the vestibule
+Staff and pupils are briefed, and signage provided to identify which entrances, exits and circulation routes to use.
+A plan is in place for managing the movement of people on arrival to avoid groups of people congregating and parents are informed that gathering at school gates needs to be minimised.
+Floor markings are visible where it is necessary to manage any queuing.
+Attendance patterns have been optimised to ensure maximum safety.
+A plan is in place for the effective and safe hand over of very young children at the beginning and end of the session - particularly around issues of responding to young children who are showing signs of distress.
+DSLs should maintain a focus on vulnerable children, particularly if preparing for bubble isolation and should notify key workers (social workers, family support).
+Staggered drop off and pick up times shared with parents.
+No waiting at drop off, one way system in place Gathering at school gates discouraged.
+Waiting zones for pick up detailed and communicated Only 1 parent to accompany a child Visible floor markings , designated spots in waiting zones, clear one way system Procedure agreed for the admittance of children who may be late Nursery children have a longer drop/ pick up off period of time to enable have a longer drop/ after school club collection procedures clarified to enable social distancing Y1,2,3 Foxes children to be collected at 3.25pm to enable them to cross the playground to their bubble before parents are allowed onto the playground Hand sanitiser located by push button entrance/exit Masks to be worn when collecting children Only one person at a a time to be allowed into the vestibule Daily attendance registers for new cohorts are not in place LOW XXX responsible for completion of school daily attendance registers XXX responsible for completion of DfE daily submission (if applicable) Regular reporting and monitoring of attendance to responsible body and follow-up with families factored into workload.
+There's separate guidance on recording attendance at addendum: recording attendance in relation to coronavirus (COVID-19) during the 2020 to 2021 academic year.
+Yes Resume use of SIMS for registers SLT to complete DfE daily submission as required Attendance to be monitored by SLT as is current procedure LOW